4g0tt3nSou1/docker-minecraft/README.md

 A nice and easy way to get a Minecraft server up and running using docker.
 For help on getting started with docker see the [official getting started guide][0].
 For more information on Minecraft and check out it's [website][1].
+## This is for JAVA Edition of minecraft!

 ### Quickstart